Charleeboyle/sample-cics-api-latest/README.md

 # sample-cics-api
-A sample API project showing how to connect to CICS TS.
+A sample API project showing how to connect to CICS TS

 ## Structure